diavoloism/pissking/README.md

 `Ponies & Kins of Diavolo`

-IF you base your entire personality off drama/making other's miserable.
+If you base your entire personality off drama/making other's miserable.

 `Anyone under 16`.
 Idle chat is fine but I prefer befriending people closer in age.